Frequently Asked Questions

 Systems for Action (S4A) is a signature research program of the Robert Wood Johnson Foundation (RWJF) that builds a Culture of Health by rigorously testing new ways of connecting the nation’s fragmented medical, social, and public health systems.
 Health is shaped by a complex web of social, economic, and environmental conditions that extend far beyond the reach of the medical care system.
 S4A uses a wide research lens that includes and extends beyond the medical care and public health systems to incorporate social service systems such as housing, transportation, education, employment, food and nutrition assistance, child and family support, criminal and juvenile justice, and economic and community development.
 The national program office for the S4A program is based at the Department of Health Systems, Management and Policy at the Colorado School of Public Health, University of Colorado.

 An alignment mechanism is an action or set of actions that helps medical, social, and public health systems operate in more integrated and coordinated ways, ultimately leading to improved health and health equity for a defined population group of interest.
 We view systems alignment as a deliberate process to coordinate the work of multiple independent systems and sectors, including the development of shared priorities and goals, shared governance and decision-making, shared financing and resource allocation, and shared data and information.
-See for example: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7362706/.
+See for example this article.
 S4A has studied a variety of novel approaches for aligning systems using rigorous scientific methods to determine their impact on health and health equity.
 But unfortunately, many promising ideas for systems alignment have yet to be rigorously studied.

 The S4A program is interested in aligning delivery systems and/or financing systems that operate within the three broad domains of medical care, public health and social services.
 Delivery systems include the organizations, people, information, and materials used to deliver services.
 Financing systems include the revenue sources, payment mechanisms, and flow of funds needed to deliver services.

-Every program, service or intervention is implemented through a delivery system.
+Every program, service, or intervention is implemented through a delivery system.
 A delivery system is the constellation of organizations, people, policies, and resources that allow the program to be implemented for members of the target population.
 Similarly, a financing system is the constellation of financial resources, funding mechanisms, funders, and payment policies that support implementation of a program or service.
 Applicants should articulate clearly how they define the delivery and/or financing systems to be aligned through their proposed research.

 We define the social services sector to include any organization, program or service that works to address fundamental human needs in the community and promote social well-being.
 This sector includes organizations and programs that provide education, housing, income support, employment assistance, diversity and inclusion initiatives, food assistance, transportation, child and youth development, recreation and physical activity, legal assistance, disability support services, violence prevention, arts and cultural programming, criminal justice and juvenile justice services, and community and economic development.